Kashish-mogha26/Optical-Character-Recognition/README.md

 # Optical-Character-Recognition

 Extraxcting Text from images.
-Here, I used photos of marksheet.
+Here, I used photo of marksheet.